Karl Dean: 2018 gubernatorial campaign

 On February 26, 2017, Dean announced he would run for Governor of Tennessee in the 2018 election as a Democrat.
 He cast himself as a pro-business moderate running on a message of education, jobs, and healthcare in Tennessee.

 In the first three months of the campaign, Dean raised $1.2 million and spent $200,000, making him the third most funded candidate for governor behind Republicans Randy Boyd & Bill Lee.

 Dean easily won the primary election over long-time state representative Craig Fitzhugh, earning over 75% of the primary vote.

 In the general election, Dean was defeated handily by Bill Lee, a native Tennessean who inherited his father's plumbing and contracting business and won victory as a first-time candidate who has never held elective office.

 Lee defeated Dean in the November 6 general election, receiving 1,336,106 votes (59.5%) to Dean's 864,863 votes (38.5%).

 Personal life

 Dean has been married to Anne Davis, a prominent Tennessee lawyer, since August 6, 1983.
 Anne Davis is a relative of Joe C. Davis Jr. and Rascoe Davis and is a proprietor of the Joe C. Davis Foundation in Nashville.
 Both Anne and Karl are Catholic.
-Dean and his wife have three children, Roscoe, Frances, and Wallen.
+Dean and his wife have three children, Rascoe, Frances, and Wallen.

 Dean was born in Sioux Falls, South Dakota, was raised primarily in Gardner, Massachusetts, and graduated from Gardner High School in 1974.